yearn/tokenized-strategy/SPECIFICATION.md

 They are ERC4626 compliant.
 Please read [ERC4626 compliance](https://hackmd.io/cOFvpyR-SxWArfthhLJb5g#ERC4626-compliance) to understand the implications.

 #### Accounting
-The strategy will evaluate profit and losses from the yield generating activities.
+The strategy stores `lastTotalAssets` as the realized accounting baseline.

-This is done comparing the current totalAssets of the strategy with the amount returned from _harvestAndReport()
+With the default BaseStrategy implementation, `_strategyTotalAssets()` returns `TokenizedStrategy.lastTotalAssets()`.
+This preserves v3.0.4 report-boundary accounting: normal ERC4626 writes use the stored baseline, and yield, donations or external position changes do not enter PPS until a keeper calls `report()` and `_harvestAndReport()` returns the updated total.

-If totalAssets < newTotalAssets: the vault will record a profit If totalAssets > newTotalAssets: the vault will record a loss
+A strategy can opt into live accounting by overriding `_strategyTotalAssets()` with a strictly read-only estimate of all assets.
+In that mode, views simulate any delta from `lastTotalAssets` when the current block is not latched, and state-changing flows accrue that delta before continuing.
+Live profit charges fees immediately and updates `lastTotalAssets`; live loss can burn locked profit shares before updating the baseline.

-Both loss and profit will impact strategy's totalAssets, increasing if there are profits, decreasing  if there are losses.
+`report()` always syncs the live estimate first, then calls `_harvestAndReport()` for harvestable or report-only accounting.
+Profit or loss from the report is the difference between `lastTotalAssets` after the pre-report sync and the amount returned by `_harvestAndReport()`.

 #### Fees
 Fee assessment and distribution is handled during each `report` call after profits or losses are recorded.
+If a strategy opts into live accounting, fee assessment is also handled during state-changing accruals that realize live profit.
+With the default BaseStrategy implementation, `_strategyTotalAssets()` returns `lastTotalAssets()`, so live accrual does not introduce profit and fees remain report-boundary by default.

 It will report the amount of fees that need to be charged and the strategy will issue shares for that amount of fees.